Temporary databases for development

 Before revealing the solution let's briefly present the ingredients:

-2. UNIX socket — an inter-process data exchange mechanism, where the address is on the file system.
-With TCP sockets one would address it by host:port, where the communication goes through IP stack and routing.
+, where the communication goes through IP stack and routing.
 Instead here we "connect" to the path on disk.
 The access is controlled by disk permissions too.
-An example of such address is /tmp/tmp.iML7fAcubU.
+An example of such address is/tmp/tmp.iML7fAcubU

 Knowing all this, here's the raw solution: